Vaccinium corymbosum: Uses

-The berries were collected and used in Native American cuisine in areas where Vaccinium corymbosum grew as a native plant.
+The berries were collected and used in Native American cuisine in areas where V. corymbosum grew natively.

-Cultivation

-Vaccinium corymbosum is the most common commercially grown blueberry in present-day North America.
+Many wild species of Vaccinium are thought to have been cultivated by Native Americans for thousands of years, with intentional crop burnings in northeastern areas being apparent from archeological evidence.
+V. corymbosum, being one of the species likely used by these peoples, was later studied and domesticated in 1908 by Elizabeth Coleman White and Frederick Vernon Coville.
+It went on to become the most common commercially grown blueberry in North America.

 It is also cultivated as an ornamental plant for home and wildlife gardens and natural landscaping projects.
-The pH must be very acidic (4.5 to 5.5).
+The soil pH must be very acidic (4.5 to 5.5).

 Cultivars

 Some common cultivar varieties are listed here, grouped by approximate start of the harvest season:

 The cultivars Duke and Spartan have gained the Royal Horticultural Society's Award of Garden Merit.